 SPOKESMAN: Um, everything you need is in the press release.

 JARVIS: Yes, but the press release didn’t include key details and doesn’t address the contradictory statements made by the officials during the investigation.

 SPOKESMAN: Hey, aren’t you the one who called for the death of the interview?
 We even copy and pasted the press release into our new blog on the agency’s website.
 You’re just trying to ‘hold all the cards in your hand’ like so many other journalists.
 It really is just egotistical of you.

 JARVIS: Well, I suppose I did say that.
 I’ll just go and reprint the press release that you sent to 30 other reporters –

 SPOKESMAN: — and don’t forget published on our blog.

 JARVIS: Oh yes, that too.”

 Be sure to read a real-life exchange between the two in the comments section.
-Very good kvetchy fun.Explore posts in the same categories: business, journalism comment below, or link to this permanent URL from your own site.
+Very good kvetchy fun.business, journalism comment below, or link to this permanent URL from your own site.